javicho21/kapacitorsystem/README.md

 ## Aditional remarks

-The alerts are being stored again on influxDB on database alerts with ["MEASUREMENT"Alert]
+The alerts are being stored again on influxDB on database alerts with ["MEASUREMENT"]